amanpundhir/Retrieval-Augmented-Generation-RAG-QA-Bot/README.md

    index_name = "multilingual-e5-large"  # Replace with your actual index name
    index = pc.Index("multilingual-e5-large")  # Replace with your actual index name

+## Docker Deployment
+- This project is fully containerized.
+You can use the Dockerfile to build and run the application in a Docker container

 ## Run the Docker container: